isabellachen/isachen/content/portfolio/sidra/index.md

 ## My Responsibilities

-The user dashboard had to display a large variety of data.
+I worked on the user dashboard, which had to display a large variety of data.
 It also had filtering capabilities, and the ability to edit information relating to the stored data.
 Some things I worked on:

 - Dynamic grid with variable columns